Oak Ridge High School (El Dorado Hills, California): Academics

 Oak Ridge offers a wide range of classes in history, English, foreign languages, mathematics, science, physical education, and electives, as well as a large drama and art department.
 The school offers foreign languages such as Japanese, Italian, French, and Spanish.
 Oak Ridge is in the 96th percentile among Californian schools in SAT scores and has a 99.1% graduation rate as of 2008.
 The school was measured at 865 in the 2008 Academic Performance Index, compared with the California State average of 742 in 2008.

-The school currently offers the following AP Classes: Biology, Calculus AB, Calculus BC, Chemistry, Computer Science A, Computer Science Principles, English Language, English Literature, Environmental Science, French Language, Microeconomics, Physics 1, Psychology, Spanish Language, Statistics, U.S. History, U.S. Government, and World History.
+The school currently offers the following AP Classes: Biology, Calculus AB, Calculus BC, Chemistry, Computer Science A, Computer Science Principles, English Language, English Literature, Environmental Science, French Language, Microeconomics, Physics C, Psychology, Spanish Language, Statistics, U.S. History, U.S. Government, and World History.

 Alma mater

 When sung or played, it goes to the tune of Cornell University's alma mater, "Far Above Cayuga's Waters".
 The song is intoned at the end of all ORHS football games, with the second verse and chorus omitted.
-The Oak Ridge Marching Band also plays then sings the alma mater following each home football game.
+The Oak Ridge marching band also plays and then sings the alma mater following each home football game.

 Athletics

 Oak Ridge is a member of the Division I Sierra Foothill League.
 Previously it spent 15 years as a member of the Sierra Valley Conference of the Sac-Joaquin Section of the CIF.
-The school offers an extensive list of sport programs to its students, including baseball, cross country, football, basketball, golf, lacrosse, soccer, ski and snowboard, softball, swimming, tennis, track and field, volleyball, water polo, and wrestling.
+The school offers an extensive list of sports programs to its students, including baseball, cross country, football, basketball, golf, lacrosse, soccer, ski and snowboard, softball, swimming, tennis, track and field, volleyball, water polo, and wrestling.
 Several sports are available through school-affiliated clubs, such as the Mother Lode Rugby Club, which combines men's and women's rugby for all of El Dorado County's high school students.
 Oak Ridge has had many student-athlete alumni go on to compete nationally at collegiate or professional levels.

 Championships

 The Oak Ridge football team won the D-II California State Championship in both 2003 and 2004, led by Austin Collie and Seyi Ajirotutu.
-After playing five season in the NFL and one season in the Canadian Football League, Collie retired from football in 2016.
+After playing five seasons in the NFL and one season in the Canadian Football League, Collie retired from football in 2016.
 Ajirotutu played six seasons in the NFL.

 Oak Ridge Basketball won the 2010 D-I California Women's State Championship.
 The boys won the D-II California State Championship in 2005.

 Oak Ridge Trojans swim team won the CIF State swimming championship in May 2016 and May 2017.
 The Trojans also placed 2nd in May 2018.
 Most recently in May 2019 the Oak Ridge boys' swim team again placed second out of 236 California High School finalists in the CIF swim championships.

 Oak Ridge's Girls Track and Field team placed 2nd in the 2018 CIF State Championships.

-Oak Ridge Girls Varsity Soccer team won the Sac-Joaquin Section Championship in February, 2020.
+Oak Ridge Girls Varsity Soccer team won the Sac-Joaquin Section Championship in February 2020.